Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 The `stop` slice value is out of bounds for `a`, but this just causes it to [clip](clipping) to the end, which is what we want.

-But `start` contains a subtraction, which causes it to become negative.
-Rather than clipping to the start, it wraps around and indexes from the end of `a`.
-So the resulting slice `a[-1:7]` selects everything from `'g'` to the end of the list, which in this case is just `['g']`.
+But the `start` expression contains a subtraction, which causes it to become negative.
+So rather than clipping to the start, it wraps around and indexes from the end of `a`.
+The resulting slice `a[-1:7]` selects everything from `'g'` to the end of the list, which in this case is just `['g']`.

 Unfortunately, the "correct" fix here depends on the desired behavior for each individual slice.
 In some cases, the "slice from the end" behavior of negative values is in fact what is desired.
-In others, you might prefer an error, so should add a value check or assertion.
+In others, you might prefer an error, so you should add a value check or assertion.
 In others, you might want clipping, in which case you could modify the expression to always be nonnegative.